nickgasperi/trial-by-analytics-substack/SS-3-march-madness-2025/README.md

-## This folder contains all code and data used in the Substack post: [The Most Stacked Final Four Ever?]
+## This folder contains all code, data, and images used in the Substack post: [The Most Stacked Final Four Ever?]